 In fact, Schneider Electric has helped develop highly successful Prop 39 energy efficiency projects for many California schools.
 In the process we’ve learned a number of lessons that can benefit all school districts.

 One of the biggest?
-The importance of using Prop 39 funding to jump start an energy and infrastructure master plan.
+The importance of using Prop 39 funding to jump start an energy and infrastructure primary plan.
 Prop 39 funds can be further maximized through an energy performance savings contract, which offers guaranteed returns.

 Performance contracts, combined with our financing expertise, allow school districts to tackle energy improvement and infrastructure projects that they otherwise would never have been able to accomplish due to lack of funding and staff’s time.
 We understand that your Prop 39 allocation doesn’t begin to cover all your deferred maintenance needs, but it’s certainly a start and we can work with you to secure additional funding through grants, rebates and incentives that maximize every dollar.